didiersmith/steve/chapters/operation-hearts-and-minds.md

 "And the Chief Executive is elected via referendum?" she asked.

-"Thus keeping the power in the hands of the people," he replied.
+"Thus keeping the power in the hands of the people."

 Stacy II scoffed.
 What a ridiculous idea.
 No wonder the People's Republic had been such a disaster.